 It’s Time To Say No To Screens

-We mentioned Netflix and New Girl above, both of which hint at you watching a screen.
-This is bad.
+We mentioned Netflix and New Girl above, which hint at you watching a screen.
 People are becoming more and more addicted to screens.
-We’re talking televisions, smartphones, laptops, tablets and going into a trance in Times Square.
-These are affecting our ability to sleep, our eyes, brains and just our general well-being.
-It’s not exactly ideal.
+We’re talking televisions, smartphones, laptops, and tablets.

 Yet we struggle to manage this…

 We struggle to turn our screens off.
 We look at our phones before bed.
 We work late.
 We watch Netflix until the early hours.